Paraprofessional Healthcare Institute

-Paraprofessional Healthcare Institute, Inc. (PHI) is a non-profit organization based in New York City that works to improve long-term services and supports for elders and individuals with disabilities, as well as improve the job quality of the direct-care workers who provide those services whether in people's homes or in nursing homes and other institutional facilities.
+Paraprofessional Healthcare Institute (PHI) is an American non-profit organization based in New York City that works to improve long-term services and supports for elders and individuals with disabilities.
+In addition it works to improve the job quality of the direct-care workers who provide those services whether in people's homes or in nursing homes and other institutional facilities.

-Overview
+PHI also runs the National Direct Care Workforce Resource Center, an online library of over a thousand materials related to the direct-care workforce, and the State Index Tool, which helps policymakers, advocates, and other stakeholders understand how states support direct care workers, where they can improve, and how they compare to other states.

+History

-Founded in 1991 and headquartered in the Bronx, PHI has 32 staff members, and implements policy and practice initiatives in 20 states and nationally.
+Founded in 1991 and headquartered in New York, PHI has 25 staff members, and implements policy and practice initiatives across 26 states and nationally.

 PHI has received state and national grants to run pilot training programs, which teach staff at long-term care organizations how to implement a "Coaching Approach" to communication, supervision, and problem-solving.
 As part of its “Health Care for Health Care Workers” campaign, PHI initiated a Come Care With Me program that paired policymakers with direct-care workers for a day on the job, so that they could learn firsthand about the day-to-day struggles associated with this workforce.
-PHI also runs the National Clearinghouse on the Direct Care Workforce, an online library of over a thousand materials related to the direct-care workforce.